 "What do I do if I can't quit masturbating," or "I have a girlfriend/wife/partner?"

 Relax.
 The last thing you want to do is to become so "anal" that you never attempt to give up porn.
 Check out this thread on The Orgasm Reboot, and this thread on a cult being developed around masturbation being unhealthy.
 The take away from both threads is that guys quit trying because they think they believe that rebooting is all or none: "If you masturbate you have failed".
 Complete nonsense.
 Here's one guy's experience:

 If you are struggling, I would try to cut just porn out first.
 I found it too difficult to do both nofap and pornfree at first, but then I tried just pornfree alone.
 I found that my urge to masturbate slowly decreased to a healthier amount, and that I felt no reason to view pornographic content.
 If you can do both, go for it.
 But if you continue to fail after a few days, I would recommend this.
 It did wonders for me.

 Apply black & white thinking to your porn use, but not to masturbation or sex with your mate.
-Porn is the problem.
+Today's internet porn is the problem.
 Porn use is what altered your brain and caused your sexual dysfunction or ED.
 If quitting porn is all you can handle, then simply stop using porn and gauge the results.
 As stated, sexual stimulation with a partner can be a good thing, although orgasm can cause cravings, and may slow ED recovery.
 In fact, fooling around with your partner is great as it wires you to the real deal.
 Some guys suggest gentle intercourse with no ejaculation, while others mix in ejaculation.
-If you have ED and decide to regularly orgasm, do no compare yourself to rebooting accounts where guys abstained from orgasm.
+If you have ED and decide to regularly orgasm, do not compare yourself to rebooting accounts where guys abstained from orgasm.
 If you are trying to reboot and have a partner see the following FAQs: